Cryptonomic/Nautilus-Cloud-Metering/README.md

 1. The base development package for your distro should be installed.
 For example, in Arch Linux this would be `base-devel` and in ubuntu it would be `build-essential`.
-1. `libjansson-dev` should be installed.
+1. `libpcre++-dev zlib1g-dev libjansson-dev` should be installed.
 Check your distro's package manager for the exact package name.
 1. `sbt` should be installed.
 This project currently uses version 1.3.4.